BrunoFurlanetto/ClickUp_Classroom_Sync/README.md

 If you have any questions or encounter issues, feel free to refer to the project documentation or contact the maintenance team.
 Enjoy using the system to enhance your student experience!

+## Future features

+This synchronizer is constantly evolving to meet the needs of users.
+Below are some of the features we are considering implement in the future:

+1. **Graphical interface**: One of the first features being considered, is the implementation of a graphical interface to facilitate both the registration of API KEYs and views of the latest tasks that were found on Google Classroom and which were added to ClickUp.
+2. **Increase in notifications**: An increase in the number of notifications and not just when sync starts.
+3. **Urgent Check and WhatsApp Messages**: Lastly, it is being considered is the implementation of a verification of activities already registered in the ClickUp and with this the sending of messages via WhatsApp reminding you of the delivery date of the activity.
+At this stage, the change of urgency status of the task according to the proximity to the task delivery date.